List of Marvel Comics characters: A: All-American

-All-American (Jack Magniconte), also called Mr. Magnificent, is a fictional character appearing in comics published by Marvel Comics.
+All-American (Jack Magniconte), also called Mr. Magnificent, is a character appearing in comics published by Marvel Comics.

 Jack Magniconte was the star quarterback for the New York Smashers football team, dubbed "Mr. Magnificent" by the press.
 His brother Steve (who had raised him) designed the Intensifier – a machine to enhance muscle mass, which he built with money borrowed from a loan shark.
 Jack himself was one of the people who was affected by the radiation of the "White Event"—a then-unexplained cosmic event which caused a small percentage of the human race to develop superhuman powers.
 Jack's powers however did not manifest until he volunteered to the Intensifier; upon first exposure, Jack's hair turned white and his muscle-mass and stamina were increased to a superhuman level.

 Initially thrilled, Jack soon discovered that football no longer held any challenge for him, and he began trying to wear himself out before games in an attempt to give his opponents a sporting chance.
 Meanwhile, Steve's Intensifier was not having any measurable result on other test subjects; as a result he was unable to pay the loan shark back, who suggested that he have Jack throw the Super Bowl instead.
 Steve did not even ask his brother to do so, and Jack won the Super Bowl easily.
 Jack visited his brother afterwards – just in time to see Steve killed by one of the loan shark's men.

 Jack decided to dedicate his life to helping others, and formed a non-profit foundation called "Kickers, Inc." to help people with unusual problems.
 He was joined in this project by his wife Darlene and several of his teammates.
 However, an unscrupulous CIA agent began blackmailing him with threats of getting him banned from football.
 Although he cooperated at first, running several missions for the CIA, he eventually resisted and was blacklisted.

 After the destruction of Pittsburgh, he enlisted in the US Military and became known as "the All-American".
 He was given the rank of Captain and a patriotic costume, and placed in charge of one of the units of paranormals who were recruited during the paranormal draft.
 He takes part in the mission to South Africa that almost set off a paranormal and nuclear war.

-When Earth-148611 came into contact with Earth-616, Jack was among the superheroes who fought alongside Quasar.
-Jack was on his Earth when the Living Tribunal seals it off from the rest of that universe.

-Jack Magniconte is a superb athlete, combatant, and martial artist.
-After being experimented on, Jack gained superhuman strength (being able to lift up to 1 ton), durability, agility, reflexes, and speed.
-He can run up to 40 mi/h for as long as 10 minutes before beginning to tire, and he is bulletproof to indirect shots.
-He is a skilled pilot and uses a variety of automatic weapons, preferably guns, and wears a bulletproof uniform and helmet.
+Jack Magniconte is an accomplished athlete, combatant, and martial artist who - as a result of having been experimented upon - gains superhuman strength, durability, agility, reflexes, and speed.
+He also demonstrates proficiency as a pilot.